apache/openwhisk/tools/vagrant/README.md

 # Resume Vagrant VM to have fun again
   vagrant up

-# Do not restart via Virtual Box, use Vagrant reload to have share directory $HOME/openwhisk
+# Do not restart via Virtual Box, use Vagrant reload to mount $HOME/openwhisk as a shared directory
   vagrant reload

 # Read the help for wsk CLI